ulex-opensource/Ulex/versions/1.2/README.md

 1. One chosen by the first judge chosen for the deciding panel and its chair;
 2. One chosen by the second judge chosen for the deciding panel and its chair;
 3. One chosen by the two judges of the deciding panel not chairs; and
-4. One chosen by the judges chosen under subsections 1 and 2, above, who shall chair the appellate panel.
+4. One, who shall chair the appellate panel, chosen by the judges chosen under subsections 1 and 2, above.

 ## 2. Substantive Rules